On the sidelines, Hezbollah looms large over Gaza battle - WTMJ

 Hezbollah has grown considerably more powerful in the last decade and amassed a formidable army with valuable battlefield experience backing the forces of Syrian President Bashar Assad in the neighboring country’s civil war, Israeli defense officials say.

-During the inconclusive, monthlong 2006 war, the group launched some 4,000 rockets into Israel, most of them unguided projectiles with limited range.
+During the inconclusive, monthlong 2006 war, the group launched some 4,000 rockets into Israel – as many as Hamas and other Palestinian groups fired at Israel during the current round of fighting – most of them unguided projectiles with limited range.
 Today, Israeli officials say Hezbollah possesses some 130,000 rockets and missiles capable of striking virtually anywhere in Israel.

 Yadlin, the former Israeli military intelligence chief, said all intelligence assessments, however, indicate that Hezbollah does not want a full-on conflict with Israel.